codica2/react-authorized-routes-sample/README.md

 ## Description

-This is an example of how you can use `HOC` for managing autorized, unauthorized, common etc. routes in you react application.
+This is an example of the `HOC` for managing autorized, unauthorized, common etc. routes in you react application.

 Firstly, we create and export a few constants, we are going to use them to define the type of a route.